MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 Configure your pipelines to run your JavaScript tests so that they produce results formatted in the JUnit XML format.
 You can then publish the results using the built-in [publish test results](../tasks/test/publish-test-results.md) task.

-If your test framework doesn't support JUnit output, you'll need to add support through a partner reporting module, such as [mocha-junit-reporter](https://www.npmjs.com/package/mocha-junit-reporter).
-You can either update your test script to use the JUnit reporter, or if the reporter supports command-line options, pass those into the task definition.
+If your test framework doesn't support JUnit output, add support through a partner reporting module, such as [mocha-junit-reporter](https://www.npmjs.com/package/mocha-junit-reporter).
+You can either update your test script to use the JUnit reporter, or if the reporter supports command-line options, pass those options into the task definition.

 The following table lists the most commonly used test runners and the reporters that can be used to produce XML results: